supreeti/Awesomebookstore-ES6/README.md

 ## ⭐️ Show your support by giving me ratings <a name="support"></a>

-If you like this project please contact author...
+If you like this project please give me ratings ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>